devopserio/bedrock-flask-quickstart/README.md

 **Note**: The .env file contains secret names.
 You'll need to replace these with actual secret values from AWS Secrets Manager for local development.

-## Converting Terraform Output to .env File
+## Rendering your .env File with "/n" notation can be achieved in a few ways (pick one you like)

-When working with secrets and environment configurations, converting the Terraform output to a `.env` file can be tricky.
-We've provided multiple methods to make this process straightforward:
+We've provided multiple methods to make this process straightforward so you dont need to make this file manually:

 ### Option 1: Using an AI Assistant (Recommended)